 Guernsey milk is ideal for ice cream due to its high cream content, and so the first batches of Solley’s Ice Cream were made.
 Demand for the farm’s ice cream soon outstripped supply and the decision was taken to sell the dairy cows to allow this side of the business to expand.

 Today, milk from our neighbouring farm is used to make the ice cream and 85% of our base ingredients are sourced locally.
 We have grown to become the South East’s largest independent producer of real dairy ice cream, now run by Stephen’s son in law and daughter Keith & Katie Morrison.
 We deliver daily to stockists across the South East as well as selling direct from the farm gate throughout the summer and offer home delivery throughout Kent.

 Covering 383 acres in total, the majority of the Solley’s estate is arable land.
-The farm has its own Ice Cream Parlour on site, with marked trails to explore across our own fields and surrounding countryside, daily tractor rides (weather dependent) & a small children’s play area.
+The farm has its own Ice Cream Parlour on site, with a marked trail to explore across our own fields and surrounding countryside & daily tractor rides (weather dependent).